PredictiveEcology/SpaDES/index.md

 **Example Model for R-savvy users** [LandCoverChange](https://raw.githubusercontent.com/PredictiveEcology/SpaDES-modules/master/modules/LCC2005/LCC2005.Rmd).
 Copy the linked `.Rmd` file to your computer.
 Open it with a text editor (such as Rstudio), run all chunks in R. It is not intended to be knitted; knitting will only output the script.

+## Workshops

+We will be giving workshops about SpaDES.
+See [here for intro workshops in the fall of 2016](http://predictiveecology.org/2016/08/09/SpaDES-workshops.html).
+We will be adding more over time.

 ## Installation

 Building packages from source requires the appropriate development libraries for your operating system (*e.g.*, Windows users should install [Rtools](http://cran.r-project.org/bin/windows/Rtools/)).